Hi, I'm Katy!

 I will also potentially offer custom-bred foals out of my horses, again on a case-by-case basis, assuming you're willing to pay a fair price for the resulting foal.
 (A "fair price" will be the cost of the foal + the use of his/her parents.)
 PM me to work something out. :)

 I avoid any inbreeding on the first pedigree page for my horses; it's very possible that there are some common ancestors that pop up farther back than that.
-This does not bother me, as I consider it much more in line with the practice of "line breeding", which involves deliberately breeding to the same horses with desirable traits.
+This does not bother me, as I consider it much more in line with the real-life practice of "line breeding", which involves deliberately breeding to the same horses with desirable traits.
 It's also perfectly within the bounds of realism for horse breeding.
 If that *does* bother you, then take a look at the pedigrees before breeding/buying.

 Macabre Gypsy Vanners: